• Skip to primary navigation

 Instructions

-• Put everything together in a large bowl and mix well.
+• Put everything together into a large bowl and mix well.

 • Save yourself some time with the prep of this vegan coleslaw by putting all the vegetables in a food processor to shred them together.